 FACT #12.
 Marie bought a large house, but it turned out later that the property had previously been a slave plantation.

 FACT #14.
-Marie's mother said in the Iyanla: Fix My Life interview that the numbers she chose were connected with her third child who had died early.
+Marie's mother said in the Iyanla: Fix My Life interview (bottom of story) that the numbers she chose were connected with her third child who had died early.
 His birthday formed part of the winning numbers.

 FACT #15.
 Marie invested $10 million into her charitable organization called Marie Holmes Foundation.